Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

   * Soreness
   * Stiffness

     People with chronic pain require more care and medication to manage the throbbing pain but at the same time, they might get addicted to these drugs.
-Chronic pain affects the people of all ages but the ones who are the most affected are those with some kind of serious injury or surgery, females and obese.
+Chronic pain affects people of all ages but the ones who are the most affected are those with some kind of serious injury or surgery, females, and obese.

     ## **HOW CAN WE TREAT CHRONIC PAIN**

      The actual motive of the treatment is to lessen the sensation of pain and boost immunity.
-The frequency, length and sensation of pain depends upon the individuals who are facing the problem.
+The frequency, length, and sensation of pain depend upon the individuals who are facing the problem.
 Thus, therapists create pain management plans which are specific to individuals.
-The pain management plan is based on the severity, symptoms and duration of your suffering.
-Cognitive Behavioral Therapy (CBT) together with other remedies can be at great help.
-To treat such severe pains, CBT is the most widely used therapy to treat patients. other therapy include weight loss, medications, physical therapy, massage and in rare cases, surgery.
+The pain management plan is based on the severity, symptoms, and duration of your suffering.
+Cognitive Behavioral Therapy (CBT) together with other remedies can be a great help.
+To treat such severe pains, CBT is the most widely used therapy to treat patients. other therapies include weight loss, medications, physical therapy, massage, and in rare cases, surgery.

     Cognitive Behavioral Therapy serves pain relief by different techniques which can be seen below:

-    **Encourages a problem-solving attitude:** CBT helps you take some step towards the cure instead of sitting and doing absolutely nothing to get rid off your pain.
+    **Encourages a problem-solving attitude:** CBT helps you take some step towards the cure instead of sitting and doing absolutely nothing to get rid of your pain.

     **Involves homework:** Homework may include keeping track of thoughts and feelings linked with your pain.

     **Fosters life skills:** CBT gives patients coping skills that they may use in their daily life while tackling the pain.
-You can use the learnt tactics to deal with your unbearable pain.
+You can use the learned tactics to deal with your unbearable pain.

     **Allows you to do it yourself:** CBT allows you to cure the pain by yourself without the help of a therapist and can easily be applied to self-help.